akmiccom/dailydictation/markdown/DailyDictation_conversation_English.md

 ## 42. Would You Call me?

+Well, see you tomorrow.
+I'd better go, too.
+Oh, would you do me a favour?
+Sure.
+Would you call me tomorrow at six o'clock in the morning?
+Tomorrow's my daughter's birthday.
+I wanna get her a new robe, and I have to pick up the dry cleaning, and pick up the cake from the bakery.
+Anyway, I have lots of things to do.
+But I'm not sure I can get up early.
+Do you need a hand?
+Oh, can you?
+That would be great.
+Can you go to the mall and buy her a new robe, pick up the dry cleaning, and get the cake from the bakery?
+And what will you be doing?
+Sleeping in of course!

 ## 43. Can I Let You Know?

+Are you going out with Leonard tonight?
+Uh huh.
+He's supposed to pick me up at 6:30 What time is it now?
+5:45.
+You'd better get going.
+You're kidding.
+I haven't even taken a shower.
+Where are you going?
+We haven't made up our minds yet.
+Maybe to a movie, maybe to a party.
+Go and see Forrest Gump.
+It's supposed to be interesting.
+Oh, maybe we will.
+I've heard The Sixth Sense is good, too.
+Well, personally I prefer Forrest Gump.
+I really should be going.
+Do you wanna go shopping tomorrow?
+I'd like to go, but it depends.
+I might have to go to the store tomorrow and do some work.
+Can I let you know first thing in the morning?
+OK, that would be all right.
+Oh, there's the phone.
+It must be Leonard.
+Well, I'll be going.
+Call me tomorrow.
+I will.
+Have a good evening.
+You too.

 ## 44. A Less Formal Call

+Good afternoon, Scott and Smith.
+May I help you?
+May I speak to Mr. Scott or Mr. Smith, please?
+I'm sorry, they aren't here right now.
+Who's calling, please?
+George Martin.
+Is there any message I can take, Mr. Martin?
+No, I'll call back later.
+Thank you for calling Scott and Smith.

 ## 45. A Cup of Coffee

+Can I get you something to drink?
+A cup of coffee, please.
+With milk and sugar?
+A little milk, but no sugar.
+I never drink coffee at night.
+Why not?
+It keeps me awake.
+What do you drink with supper?
+Tea, it helps me relax.
+I don't like tea.
+There are so many kinds of tea;
+maybe you should shop around and try to find one you like because coffee is bad for you.
+That's a good idea.

 ## 46. How About a Drink?

+How about a drink, tonight?
+I'd love to.
+Where can we meet?
+How about the Relax Bar?
+All right.
+What time?
+Is eight o'clock OK?
+Yes that's fine.
+I will meet you there; I'm really looking forward to it!
+Me too!

 ## 47. I Have a Sore Throat